edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

         multi chats: Chat;
     }

-We're going to keep our schema super simple for now.
-Some time down the road, you might wanna leverage Gel's powerful capabilities in order to add auth or AI features.
-But we're gonna come back to that.
+We're going to keep our schema super simple.
+One cool thing about Gel is that it will enable us to easily implement advanced features such as authentification or AI down the road, but we're gonna come back to that later.

-This is the entire schema we came up with:
+For now, this is the entire schema we came up with:

 .. code-block:: sdl
     module default {